-When evaluating investment returns, each product has its own unique membership, return objectives and risk profile, which will influence its investment strategy and, ultimately, the investment returns that are achieved for members.
+When evaluating investment returns, each product has its own unique membership, return objectives and risk profile, which influence its investment strategy and the investment returns that are achieved for members.
 To account for these differences, APRA has analysed a number of different investment metrics to assess returns on a risk-adjusted basis and to consider an RSE licensee's returns relative to peers.

 The Heatmap measures investment returns over multiple time horizons using data reported to APRA, where this history exists.
-APRA notes that the long-term investment return is a critical driver of outcomes for members, and that returns over different time periods provide insights into the sustainability and consistency of investment returns over time4.
-The 2021 Heatmap includes returns over a three, five and seven-year period.
-APRA has used seven-year returns as the longest period currently available, given the commencement of most MySuper products on 1 January 2014.
+APRA notes that the long-term investment return is a critical driver of outcomes for members, and that returns over different time periods provide insights into the sustainability and consistency of investment returns over time and different market cycles.
+The Heatmap includes returns over three, five and eight-year periods.
+APRA has used eight-year returns as the longest period currently available, given the commencement of most MySuper products on 1 January 2014.
 As APRA builds its time series of investment returns, future releases of the Heatmap are expected to include longer time horizons (e.g. ten years).